 Keep reading to learn about 3 DC neighborhoods that you are sure to love.

-The Georgetown neighborhood, home to Georgetown University, is the oldest neighborhoods in DC.
+The Georgetown neighborhood, home to Georgetown University, is the oldest neighborhood in DC.

-The neighborhood is full of historic row houses, green spaces along the Potomac River, and an eclectic mix of local boutiques and restaurants.
+The neighborhood is full of historic row houses, green spaces along the Potomac River, and an eclectic mix of local boutiques, art galleries, and restaurants.

 The higher-end shopping chains along the streets are to die for.
 If you are vegan, vegetarian, or gluten-free- you’ll surely find tasty picks.